CCTV/Still Imagery Policy

 2005, (hereafter referred to as the Garda Code of Practice).
 This Policy will be kept under review with regard to the system meeting its purposes.

-The CCTV systems installed have the primary purpose of protecting the campsite premises and help to ensure the safety of the parks residents consistent with respect for the individuals’ privacy.
+The CCTV systems installed and Still Imagery used have the primary purpose of protecting the campsite premises and help to ensure the safety of the parks residents consistent with respect for the individuals’ privacy.
 They also aid in reducing the threat of crime generally.
 These purposes will be achieved by monitoring the systems to:

 - deter those having criminal intent

 - assist in the prevention and detection of crime